nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 For similar reasons, inside a large company you can easily have several projects that would benefit to share the same common ground.
 Typically if you have several Case Management projects for different departments or several DAM projects for different countries.

-Even if these are separated projects with potentially different life cycles, it can make sense to define a kind of "group wide" common ground:
+Even if these are separated projects with potentially different lifecycles, it can make sense to define a kind of "group wide" common ground:

 *   To avoid redoing the same customization several times
     *   Authentication and security requirements